 In Unsounded, the whole of reality exists atop a spectral scaffolding called the khert.
-This ceaselessly shifting spectral plane holds all natural laws, governing Time, Dimension, Gravity, and other phenomena crucial to a stable and functioning world.
-Among these is a special set of laws called Aspects.
-All physical matter is shaped by its khert-defined myriad Aspects, concrete attributes which define how it interacts with other matter.
-Aspects identify matter as hot or cold, hard or soft, blunt or sharp.
-Aspects define colour and shape, smell and sound, and on and on.
+This ceaselessly shifting spectral plane contains all unalterable natural Laws, governing Time, Dimension, Gravity, and other phenomena crucial to a stable and functioning world.
+In addition to these are alterable laws called Material Aspects.

-While pymary cannot cause the spontaneous creation of Aspects nor matter, what it can do is manipulate Aspects already present and reassign them.
+While pymary cannot cause the spontaneous creation of Aspects nor materials, what it can do is manipulate Aspects already present.
 In this way a wright can physically shift the world via spoken commands in order to achieve a desirable effect.
-A wright might, for instance, concentrate the local Temperature on a warm day to start a fire, or take the Edge from a sword to create a cutting gust of wind.
-Much more benign reassignments are common and incorporated into daily society and technology, such as switching the colours of objects, removing unpleasant smells, or twisting the light around an object to create a glamour, changing its appearance.
+A wright might, for instance, concentrate the local Temperature on a warm day to start a fire, or take the Contour from a sword to create a ranged, cutting vector.
+Much more benign reassignments are common and incorporated into daily society and technology, such as switching the Colour of objects, removing unpleasant smells, or siphoning the Temperature from a closed container to create a refrigerator.

-Certain Aspects are identified as Core Aspects.
-Removing these Core Aspects from matter will cause the khert to destroy that matter, as it can no longer function in reality.
-For instance, removing the solidity from a block of stone leaves its State undefined.
+Aspects come in an array of categorizations.
+Core Aspects, for example, will destroy any material they are siphoned from since they render that material no longer functional in reality.
+For instance, removing the Solidity from a block of stone leaves its State undefined.
 The stone cannot exist without a defined State, and the khert will dissolve it from the physical world.

-Mythology dictates that the Aspects of the world were first put in place by the Gefendur Twin Gods, who spoke the First Language, Old Tainish.
-Using this language, wrights coax Aspects into listening to their commands.
+Mythology dictates that the Aspects of the world were first defined by the Gefendur Twin Gods, who spoke the First Language, Old Tainish.
+Using this language, wrights can convince the khert to obey their commands and manipulate Aspects.